cvank/smarthome/README.md

 - Systems supports additional attribute data at Device, Home, Energy and Energy Source level through a custom AttributeData data structure.
 - Implementation is extendable for creating new types of device, homes, energies and energy sources without changing existing code.

-- Reposoitories & Services
+- Repositories & Services
- Both Repository and Service layer provides required abstraction to avoid redundency in coding.
-For instance, Repository layer userr BaseRepository to abstract out basic operations required for all child respositories.
-This avoid duplicate code at derived level, and encapsulate implemntation details from calling class.
+ Both Repository and Service layer provides required abstraction to avoid redundancy in coding.
+For instance, Repository layer user BaseRepository to abstract out basic operations required for all child repositories.
+This avoid duplicate code at derived level, and encapsulate implementation details from calling class.
 The same approach is followed for Service Layer.

- - Strategy will be used at repository layer to provide multiple implemntations based on persistence layer adoption.
+ - Strategy will be used at repository layer to provide multiple implementations based on persistence layer adoption.
 For instance, for Mongo, Cassandra etc.